 Hybrid heatsinks combine the thermal conductivity of copper with the advantages of aluminium

-Copper and cold sprayed hybrid-heat sinks have almost identical thermal results and outperformed the aluminum heat sink in a substantial fashion, thus showing the importance of quick heat spreading along the base.
-At the same time, the hybrid-heat sink weighed less than the copper heat sink.
+Copper and cold-sprayed hybrid heat sinks exhibit nearly identical thermal performance and significantly outperformed the aluminum heat sink.
+This outcome underscores the significance of rapid heat dispersion along the base.
+Concurrently, the hybrid heat sink, despite its enhanced performance, weighed less than the pure copper heat sink.

 - Cold sprayed hybrid heat sinks have excellent mechanical and physical properties

 - Thermal conductivity 368 W/mK

 - Gas tightness < 1 × 10-7 mbar-l/s